Electrician apprentice hour log template for Delaware

 Requirements snapshot

-• Board: Delaware Board of Electrical Examiners and Delaware Department of Labor
+- Board: Delaware Division of Professional Regulation (DPR) and Department of Labor

-• Forms: An Apprenticeship enrollment form from the Department of Labor, Apprenticeship enrollment form from the Department of Labor, Application via DELPROS online system
+- Forms: Apprenticeship enrollment form from the Department of Labor, Verification of Employment Form(s)

 Requirements can vary by program.
 Always verify with the Delaware licensing board.